Stats at a glance

 Epic Spell Wars is a completely over-the-top card game.

-It does suffer from early player elimination, but rounds should be played quick enough that players won’t be waiting too long.
+It does suffer from early player elimination, but rounds should be played quickly enough that players won’t be waiting too long.

-There is a high level of randomness to the entirety of the game.
+There is a high level of randomness in the entirety of the game.
 Attacks and targets are mostly random but can be directed to a small degree.

 It’s Not For Everyone

 I’m always down for a game of Epic Spell Wars.
 At my table, it usually involves a lot of drinking and yelling.
 My cards are actually coated in a protective coating of beer.
 (I should’ve sprung for the sleeves.)

 This game is definitely not for kids.
 It’s aimed at a particular fan base.
 If you still laugh at fart and dick jokes there’s a good chance that you are the target audience.